Seanyap90/IoTPooldosing/README.md

 ## Dosing.py
 • Purpose: Gather sensor data, plot sensor data hourly and decide whether chlorine is needed at the pool every hour.
 • Function:
-  1. Pre-initialisation; importing alert.py and graph.py
+  1. Pre-initialisation; importing sms_gmail_alert.py, graph.py and backup_files_email.py
   2. Initialisation to inform that the device is about the start
   3. Function to derive chlorine values at corresponding pH value;
   4. the main code to hourly retrieve and analyse sensor values to determine whether the pool needs an injection of chlorine
-  5. Main code activates graph.py hourly and alert.py based on the sensor values
+  5. Main code activates sms_gmail_alert.py, graph.py and backup_files_email.py based on the sensor values and scheduled system backups.

 ## App.py
 • Purpose: Allow user to view the pH and Chlorine values on a custom interface while giving the user the option to switch between automatic and manual mode.
 That means switching between python and HTML scripts.